3 years full-time

-This programme covers aspects of physical geography such as sea level change, glacial and coastal environments and environmental hazards.
-It also covers other areas of environmental geography such as biogeography, GIS and sustainability.
-Importantly, the degree also provides opportunities to study the human impacts on the environment through the study of natural resource management, environmental law and policy and environmental economics.
+This course covers aspects of physical geography such as river, glacial and coastal environments and environmental hazards.
+It also covers other areas of environmental geography such as climate change, Geographical Information Systems and sustainability.
+You'll have opportunities to study the human impacts on the environment through modules that incorporate natural resource management and conservation, environmental policy and environmental economics.

 Environmental geography gives you the tools to develop sustainable solutions to environmental problems.
 For example, you will learn about the impact of humans on environmental resources, how climate change is impacting and changing landscapes and you will consider the changes needed to address complex sustainability problems.

 The first year modules give you an introduction to the basics of the course, providing you with a foundation for advanced material in the future.